mohatt/gatsby-plugin-advanced-pages/README.md

 ### Generating paths
-You can generate paths for the routes defined in your pages metadata using two methods:
+You can generate paths for the routes defined in your `pages.config.yaml` using two methods:

 #### Link component (recommended)
 The Link component is a wrapper around Gatsby's [Link component](https://www.gatsbyjs.org/docs/gatsby-link/) that allows passing route names and params in addition to regular paths.
 Below is an example of how to use it: